← Reference Deep-Dives Reference Deep-Dive · 11 min read

 The practical budget for quarterly MI at a growth-stage SaaS company is $1,000-$4,000 per quarter.
 At this price point, the research must be ruthlessly focused.
 Each quarterly study should address one primary question and two secondary questions, not attempt a comprehensive market landscape.
 Rotate through the four use cases above on an annual cycle: competitive perception in Q1, category definition in Q2, switching triggers in Q3, expansion opportunities in Q4.
 By year-end, you have covered all four dimensions and can identify which deserves deeper investment.

 AI-moderated interview platforms have made this budget realistic.
-Where traditional moderated research requires $500-$1,500 per interview (recruiting, scheduling, moderator time, transcription, analysis), AI-moderated approaches reduce the per-interview cost to $20-$30 while maintaining conversational depth.
-A quarterly study of 50-100 interviews becomes feasible at the $1,000-$3,000 range.
+Where traditional moderated research requires $500-$1,500 per interview (recruiting, scheduling, moderator time, transcription, analysis), User Intuition runs at $20 per interview with 24-hour turnaround across a 4M+ panel in 50+ languages.
+Studies start at $200, and the platform holds 5/5 ratings on G2 and Capterra.
+A quarterly study of 50-100 interviews becomes feasible at the $1,000-$2,000 range — well inside the budget envelope of growth-stage SaaS finance committees.

 SaaS companies are data-rich and intelligence-poor.
 They have more behavioral data than they can analyze but less buyer perception data than they need to make strategic decisions.
 Product analytics tell you what is happening inside the product.
 Market intelligence tells you what is happening in the market around the product, how buyers perceive you, how they compare you, what triggers them to evaluate and switch, and what language they use to describe the problems you solve.

 Building a comprehensive market intelligence practice does not require replacing your existing data infrastructure.
 It requires supplementing it with the perception data that behavioral metrics cannot capture.
-The SaaS companies that combine both, operational data from product analytics and perceptual data from buyer research, make better positioning decisions, build more effective competitive strategies, and catch market shifts before they show up in churn reports.
+The SaaS companies that combine both — operational data from product analytics and perceptual data from buyer research — make better positioning decisions, build more effective competitive strategies, and catch market shifts before they show up in churn reports.
+The shift from dashboard-only to dashboard-plus-perception consistently produces second-order changes in roadmap clarity that compound over multiple quarters.

 Frequently Asked Questions